robzed/spectrum_basic_mandelbrot/README.md

  * Based on the Wikipedia article here: https://en.wikipedia.org/wiki/Mandelbrot_set, with the idea of using ASCII characters from a stackoverflow post here: https://stackoverflow.com/questions/811074/what-is-the-coolest-thing-you-can-do-in-10-lines-of-simple-code-help-me-inspir

- * Thanks to Boriel for the BASIC compiler https://github.com/boriel/zxbasic
+ * Thanks to Boriel for the ZX BASIC compiler https://github.com/boriel/zxbasic

  * Thanks to http://angrydill.com/wasd/ for showing the impossible is possible.
 Also for the key movement idea.

+ * To Russell Marks for zmakebas - that saved a LOT of typing in a spectrum emulator!
+It's on github, but you can also get it here: https://derekbolli.wordpress.com/2012/11/16/create-zx-spectrum-basic-program-tap-file-from-text-source-file-in-bbedit-using-zmakebas/

 # 'Minified' Source Code